A Guide to Forklift Aisle Widths

 We recommend that you always consult your forklift documentation when making these determinations.
 Many lift truck manufacturers have calculations designed for their vehicles.
 Also, for more complex rack design, consult us, or another qualified racking company for assistance.

-Typical rack aisle widths
+Typical rack aisle width requirements for lifting equipment

 Other rack configuration resources